 Renaissance style places emphasis on symmetry, proportion, and geometry.
-The 16th century Antwerp City Hall build in the Flemish Renaissance style, Flinders Street railway station built in French Renaissance Architecture and the Church of San Giorgio Maggiore a 16th-century Benedictine church in Venice, northern Italy are remarkable examples.
+The 16th century Antwerp City Hall built in the Flemish Renaissance style, Flinders Street railway station built in French Renaissance Architecture and the Church of San Giorgio Maggiore a 16th-century Benedictine church in the romantic city of Venice, northern Italy is remarkable examples.

-The UNESCO’s World Heritage site of Palace of Versailles with impeccable artwork and lavishly decorated rooms are sure to leave an indelible mark on one’s mind.
+The UNESCO’s World Heritage site of Palace of Versailles one of the best day trips from Paris with impeccable artwork and lavishly decorated rooms are sure to leave an indelible mark on one’s mind.
 The opulent Palace in France is one of the grandest palaces and a fine example of Baroque architecture.

-There possibly isn’t anyone who is not spellbound by the magic emanated by the heavenly Taj Mahal.
+There possibly isn’t anyone who is not spellbound by the magic emanated by the heavenly Taj Mahal one of the best places to visit in India.
 The radiance permeating through the aura engulfs its visitors with its pristine charm.

 Mughal architecture is an architectural style developed by the Mughals during their reign in medieval India.
 The 16th, 17th and 18th centuries have seen a major rise of structures of Mughal influence which is a blend of Islamic, Persian, Turkic and Indian architecture.
 Large domes, slender minarets, and large halls are major features of Mughal Architecture.
 Examples of the style can be found in majorly in south Asian countries.
-Jama Masjid and the Red Fort in India and the Shalimar Gardens in Pakistan are some of the famous Mughal structures.
+Jama Masjid and the Red Fort, the top tourist places in Delhi the capital city of India and the Shalimar Gardens in Pakistan are some of the famous Mughal structures.

 Neoclassical architecture is the revival of the simple classic forms of Roman and Greek architecture.
 Massive buildings with free-standing columns and elegant details are characteristics of this architecture.
-Rotunda of Mosta in Malta, White House in the US and Arc de Triomphe of Paris are prominent examples of this architecture
+Rotunda of Mosta in Malta, White House in the US and Arc de Triomphe of Paris, the ‘City of Love’ are prominent examples of this architecture

 Have you been intrigued by the history and architecture of the places you visit?
 Which is your favorite architecture?